dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Learned about file structure and how we setup react based projects.
 Also learned about props and how we can pass customizable data from a parent to a child component.
 We access the props by like it's part of an object this.props.yourPassedInData.
 Props cannot be updated.

 Link to work: NA

+DAY 74: MAY 28, 2019

+Today's Progress: Working on the react course.
+Learned that props can be passed as strings, numbers, booleans, and arrays.
+In order to pass in numbers and arrays we wrap the vlaues in {}.
+Had a practice exercise where we had to create a simple slot machine typw thing.
+I was really lost at first but got kind of close to the solution.

+Link to work: NA